zackmorgs/DotNetPWA/README.md

 # DotNetPWA
-A repository for my future dotnet PWA projects to assist me in a boilerplate fashion.
+A repository for my future dotnet PWA projects to assist me in a efficient creation of a dotnet PWA.

 ## Features
 - Blazor WASM PWA Client